-- 6.1 If you wish your circumstances to be considered under this procedure you should submit a fully completed Extenuating Circumstances Claim and Approval for an extension to a submission deadlines form accompanied by appropriate evidence of impact, within the timescales provided.
-Third party submissions will not normally be accepted. - 6.2 Claim forms, accompanied by appropriate evidence, should be submitted by email to registrar@nmite.ac.uk within the timescales given in 5.1 above. - 6.3 All claims must be supported by evidence as detailed in section 7 below. - 6.4 You are encouraged to discuss your claim with your Personal Tutor, or other appropriate staff member, to get help and support prior to submission. - 6.5 Claims submitted without evidence and without notification of intention to submit evidence at a specified later date will not be processed. - 6.6 Where the circumstances arise extremely close to the deadline/assessment (e.g., on the same or previous day), it may not be possible for NMITE to consider the claim before the relevant deadline or assessment, nor for the student to acquire the necessary evidence. - 6.7 In the case of an assessment you must make your own decision as to whether to miss the assessment and/or submit any work that you have done by the time of the deadline.
+- 6.1 If you wish your circumstances to be considered under this procedure you should submit a fully completed Extenuating Circumstances Claim form accompanied by appropriate evidence of impact, within the timescales provided.
+Third party submissions will not normally be accepted. - 6.2 Claim forms, can be accessed on MyNMITE and should be submitted within the timescales given in 5.1 above. - 6.3 All claims must be supported by evidence as detailed in section 7 below. - 6.4 You are encouraged to discuss your claim with your Personal Tutor, or other appropriate staff member, to get help and support prior to submission. - 6.5 Claims submitted without evidence and without notification of intention to submit evidence at a specified later date will not be processed. - 6.6 Where the circumstances arise extremely close to the deadline/assessment (e.g., on the same or previous day), it may not be possible for NMITE to consider the claim before the relevant deadline or assessment, nor for the student to acquire the necessary evidence. - 6.7 In the case of an assessment you must make your own decision as to whether to miss the assessment and/or submit any work that you have done by the time of the deadline.
 If the claim is approved, you will be provided with the opportunity to retake the assessment/resubmit the work and be marked without penalty.
-If the claim is not subsequently approved, you will receive a mark of zero for the relevant scheduled assessment(s)/submitted work. - Any claims for Extenuating Circumstances must be submitted before the relevant Assessment Board meets.
+If the claim is not subsequently approved, you will receive a mark of zero for the relevant scheduled assessment(s)/submitted work. - 6.8 Any claims for Extenuating Circumstances must be submitted before the relevant Assessment Board meets.
 It is not possible for you to claim Extenuating Circumstances after an assessment decision has been made. - 6.9 If you feel that valid grounds did exist, but it is after the relevant Assessment Board, you should follow the Student Academic Appeals Procedure.
 In such cases, the Academic Appeal submitted by you will need to demonstrate that new evidence was not, and could not have been, made available to the Assessment Board at the time of its original decision.
 Any matters which could have been raised before the meeting of the Board, but, without good reason, were not raised, will not be considered in the event of an Appeal.